 Carcinogen: The nasty, cancer causing shite that made us all stop smoking cigarettes…and vape instead!
 Cigarette smoke contains at least 70 known carcinogens.

-Cart or cartridge: this is what holds the e-liquid, e-solution or juice that gets atomised into a vapour.
+Cart, Cartridge: These are out of date now and only really found on Cig-a-like (cigarette style) vapes.
+This is what holds the e-liquid, e-solution or juice that gets atomised into a vapour.
 The cartridge usually contains an absorbent material that acts like a wick to deliver the liquid to the atomiser.
+This screws on to the battery section.
 It is disposable once the liquid has been used up.
-Pod mods (Like the Joyetech Penguin or Eleaf Iwu) contain a refillable cartridge component which has the juice tank and coils inside it.

 CASAA: Consumer Advocates for Smoke-Free Alternatives Association, a US-based pressure group promoting the use of e-cigarettes and championing their users.

 CBD: In a nutshell Cannabidiol [CBD] is taken from the cannabis plant however through process the active ingredient that makes a user ‘high’ – Tetrahydrocannabinol or THC – is removed.
 In other words you get the known medicinal effects of the cannabis plant but without becoming stoned out of your mind.
 CBD can be found in many forms but if you want to vape it – make sure you only use CBD Vape / E-liquid.
 You cannot vape other CBD liquid products as they can cause injury.
 Find out more about CBD here.